cspi-git/ultimate-privacy-guide/public/README.md

 + [Privacy Badger](https://chrome.google.com/webstore/detail/privacy-badger/pkehgijcmpdhfbdbbnkijodmdjhbjlgp) - Privacy Badger automatically discovers trackers based on their behavior.
 Privacy Badger sends the Global Privacy Control signal to opt you out of data sharing and selling, and the Do Not Track signal to tell companies not to track you.
 If trackers ignore your wishes, Privacy Badger will learn to block them.
 + [Startpage](https://chrome.google.com/webstore/detail/startpage-%E2%80%94-private-searc/fgmjlmbojbkmdpofahffgcpkhkngfpef?hl=en) - Take back your online privacy by using Startpage as your default search engine.
 This search engine extension protects users from being tracked while allowing them to search the web in complete privacy.
 + [WebRTC Leak Prevent](https://chrome.google.com/webstore/detail/webrtc-leak-prevent/eiadekoaikejlgdbkbdfeijglgfdalml) - Prevent WebRTC leaks in Chrome by controlling hidden WebRTC privacy settings.
++ [Unshorten.link](https://chrome.google.com/webstore/detail/unshortenlink/gbobdaaeaihkghbokihkofcbndhmbdpd) - With the Unshorten.link extension, any shortened link (such as bit.ly or t.co) you click on will be automatically expanded and analyzed for malware giving you a clear view of where the link is taking you.
 + [Onion Search Engine](https://addons.mozilla.org/en-US/firefox/addon/onion-search-engine/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) - Onion Search Engine protects your privacy and does not spy on you.
 Search the normal network and the onion network.
 + [Ghostery](https://chrome.google.com/webstore/detail/ghostery-%E2%80%93-privacy-ad-blo/mlomiejdfkolichcflejclcbmpeaniij) - Ghostery is a powerful privacy extension.
 Block ads, stop trackers and speed up websites.
 + [User-Agent Switcher & Manager](https://chrome.google.com/webstore/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg) - Spoof websites trying to gather information about your web navigation to deliver distinct content you may not want.